cybercongress/go-cyber/docs/run_validator.md

 ## Node setup

-*To avoid possible misconfiguration issues and simplify the setup of `$ENV`, we recommend to perform all the commands as `root` (here root - is literally root, not just a user with root priveliges).
-For the case of dedicated server for cybernode it should be concidered as ok from the security side.*
+*To avoid possible misconfiguration issues and to simplify the setup of `$ENV`, we recommend to perform all the commands as `root` (here root - is literally root, not just a user with root priveliges).
+For the case of a dedicated server for cybernode it should be considered as ok from the security side.*

 ### Third-party software

 The main distribution unit for Cyber is a [docker](https://www.docker.com/) container.
 All images are located in the default [Dockerhub registry](https://hub.docker.com/r/cyberd/cyber).
 In order to access the GPU from the container, Nvidia driver version **410+** and [Nvidia docker runtime](https://github.com/NVIDIA/nvidia-docker) should be installed on the host system.

-All commands below suppose `amd64` arcitecture, for the different arcitectures commands may differ accordingly.
+All commands below suppose `amd64` architecture, the different architectures commands may differ accordingly.

 ### Docker installation